saibatizoku/sensehat-screen-rs/README.md

 This library provides a thread-safe, strong-typed, high-level API for the LED matrix, treating it as you would any other screen on a Linux box.

+# Requirements

+This crate supports Rust stable version v1.26.0 and higher, and is tested on nightly continuously.

 # Usage

 To use this crate with the default features, add this to your `Cargo.toml`: